Garden of One Thousand Buddhas: Purpose and usage

 It is Sang-ngag's intention that the garden will inspire Buddhist ideals of joy, wisdom, and compassion in a place where Eastern philosophy is not widely known, thus bringing all beings closer to enlightenment: the sworn goal of Boddhisatvas.

 The garden's center is for ceremonial gatherings, and has been used as a venue for mass or individual prayer, speeches, musical performances, and shared spiritual practices with the local Salish-Kootenai people.
 A 2011 interview quoted tribal officials as grateful for the open and nondenominational nature of the garden, a welcome difference from other immigrant cultures which have been allowed to purchase tribal land because of a 1910 act that permits non-tribal settlement.
 Certain similar beliefs, and a shared history of persecution in their native lands have been described as uniting factors between the Buddhists and people of the Confederated Salish Kootenai Tribes.
 Sang-ngag himself was imprisoned during the Chinese Invasion of Tibet for ten years.

-The statue of Tara can be used for the Hindu practice of darshan, similar to Buddhist deity-visualization meditations, wherein a worshiper focuses intensely on the symbolism of a temple's principal deity.
-Some Buddhists and Hindus believe that a yogi who is devoted enough may experience a blessing or even miraculous contact with the divine through a statue or other representation.
-Such art is considered murti, the divine embodied in an inanimate object.
-The object itself is not worshipped; Hindu-Buddhist philosophy generally considers physical matter insubstantial and illusory.
-Instead, the murti serves as a conduit of an omnipresent divinity (i.e. Brahman, Nirvana) which becomes a personal god as the result of the devotee's spiritual efforts.

 The outer rim is to be used for the practice of circumambulation, walking clockwise around a sacred location while meditating on the cyclical nature of existence.